MicrosoftDocs/power-automate-docs/articles/desktop-flows/desktop-flow-activity.md

 ### Limitations

-- Some data aren't available in the Power BI desktop template: the current runs, the machine statuses, the top failed cloud flows, and the see more option.
+- Some data aren't available in the Power BI desktop template: current runs, machine statuses, top failed cloud flows, and the see more option.
 - Power BI desktop is only available in English.
 - Microsoft can regularly provide updates for this template.
-You need to redownload the new Power BI template if you want to get the latest version of the template.
+You need to redownload the Power BI template if you want to get the latest version of it.
 - There's no migration of your changes between template versions.

 ## Available data for admins and makers